 If you are crazy about pineapples, try our 3-ingredient pineapple coconut smoothie!

 If you try this pineapple weight loss smoothie or other of our healthy recipes, let us know!
 Leave a comment, rate it, and tag us #ourplantbasedworld on Instagram.
 Cheers!

 Pineapple and Cucumber Smoothie for Weight Loss

-- ½ cup almond milk or light coconut milk
+- ½ cup almond milk or light coconut milk, or water

 - ½ cup iced water or with 4 ice cubes